Default S3 method

 ...

-optional parameters that are passed to the prediction method for the model.
+optional arguments passed on to the underlying predict() method for the object's class.

 target

-an integer or character vector specifying the target levels for the prediction, used for the models that returns a matrix or data.frame of class probabilities.
-Default is -1, representing the probability of not being the base level.
+an integer or character vector specifying the target levels used for the classification models that return a matrix or data frame of class probabilities.
+The default, -1, represents the probability of not being the base level.

 Value

-get.yhat() returns a numeric vector of model predictions for the newdata.
+get.yhat() returns a numeric vector of model predictions for newdata.

 Details